 Welcome.
 This is my personal site, in which you will find various things about me and my interests.
 In 2012 I completed my PhD thesis in Philosophy at The University of Melbourne.
 The Informational Turn is a blog that I run to cover my academic research.
-I also work as a freelance web developer.
+I also work as a computer programmer / web developer.
 If you notice any problems with the site or have any suggestions please do get in contact.